 In February 2021, the UAE Cabinet announced plans to introduce the more general use of facial recognition systems across various business sectors.
 Facial recognition is biometric software capable of uniquely identifying or verifying a person by comparing and analysing patterns based on facial contours.
-Almost instantaneous computations are made based on codes, and key facial features — such as the distance and shape of your eyes, length of chin and forehead, and shape of your mouth are used to create your unique facial geometry.
+Almost instantaneous computations are made based on codes, and face key features — such as the distance and shape of your eyes, length of chin and forehead, and shape of your mouth are used to create your unique facial geometry.

 Facial recognition technology is still primarily used for security purposes, though there is increasing interest in other areas of use such as customer service, unlocking devices in place of passwords, and finding missing persons.
 The identification element answers the question: “Who are you?” and authentication answers the question: “Are you really who you say you are?”.